Functional analytic properties and regularity of the M\"obius-invariant Willmore flow in $\mathbb{R}^n$: Abstract

 \section{Abstract}

 In this article we continue the author's investigation of the M\"obius-invariant Willmore flow moving parametrizations of umbilic-free tori in $\rel^n$ and in the $n$-sphere $\sphere^n$.
-In the main theorems of this article we prove basic properties of the evolution operator of the ``DeTurck modification'' of the M\"obius-invariant Willmore flow and of its Fr\'echet derivative by means of a combination of the author's results about this topic with the theory of ``bounded $\HH_{\infty}$-calculus'' for linear elliptic operators due to Amann, Denk, Hieber, Pr\"uss and Simonett, and with Amann's and Lunardi's work on semigroups and interpolation theory.
-Precisely, we prove local real analyticity of the evolution operator $[F\mapsto \PP^*(\,\cdot\,,0,F)]$ of the ``DeTurck modification'' of the M\"obius-invariant Willmore flow in a small open ball in $W^{4-\frac{4}{p},p}(\Sigma,\rel^n)$, for any $p\in (5,\infty)$, about any fixed smooth parametrization $F_0:\Sigma \longrightarrow \rel^n$ of a compact and umbilic-free torus in $\rel^n$.
-We prove moreover that the entire unique flow line $\{\PP^*(\,\cdot\,,0,F_0)\}$, starting to move in a real analytic and umbilic-free initial immersion $F_0$, is real analytic in space and time, and that the Fr\'echet derivative $D_{F}\PP^*(\,\cdot\,,0,F_0)$ of the evolution operator in $F_0$ can be uniquely extended to a family of continuous linear operators $G^{F_0}(t_2,t_1)$ in $L^p(\Sigma,\rel^n)$, whose ranges are dense in $L^{p}(\Sigma,\rel^n)$, for every fixed pair of times $t_2\geq t_1$ within the maximal existence interval $(0,T_{\textnormal{max}}(F_0))$.
+In the main theorems of this article we prove basic properties of the evolution operator of the ``DeTurck modification'' of the M\"obius-invariant Willmore flow and of its Fr\'echet derivative by means of a combination of the author's results about this topic with the theory of bounded $\HH_{\infty}$-calculus for linear elliptic operators due to Amann, Denk, Duong, Hieber, Pr\"uss and Simonett with Amann's and Lunardi's work on semigroups and interpolation theory.
+Precisely, we prove local real analyticity of the evolution operator $[F\mapsto \PP^*(\,\cdot\,,0,F)]$ of the ``DeTurck modification'' of the M\"obius-invariant Willmore flow in a small open ball in $W^{4-\frac{4}{p},p}(\Sigma,\rel^n)$, for any $p\in (3,\infty)$, about any fixed smooth parametrization $F_0:\Sigma \longrightarrow \rel^n$ of a compact and umbilic-free torus in $\rel^n$.
+We prove moreover that the entire maximal flow line $\PP^*(\,\cdot\,,0,F_0)$, starting to move in a smooth and umbilic-free initial immersion $F_0$, is real analytic for positive times, and that therefore the Fr\'echet derivative $D_{F}\PP^*(\,\cdot\,,0,F_0)$ of the evolution operator in $F_0$ can be uniquely extended to a family of continuous linear operators $G^{F_0}(t_2,t_1)$ in $L^p(\Sigma,\rel^n)$, whose ranges are dense in $L^{p}(\Sigma,\rel^n)$, for every fixed pair of times $t_2\geq t_1$ within the interval of maximal existence $(0,T_{\textnormal{max}}(F_0))$.

-MSC-codes: 53C42, 35K46, 35R01, 47B12, 58J35
+MSC-codes: 53C42,\, 35K46, \,35R01,\, 47B12,\, 58J35